Luciano Vietto: Al-Hilal

 On 25 October 2020, Saudi club Al Hilal SFC announced they have reached a deal with Sporting CP for Vietto worth approximately €7 million.

 Al-Shabab (loan)

 On 29 January 2022, Vietto joined city rivals Al-Shabab on a six-month loan.

+Al-Qadsiah

+On 9 August 2023, Vietto joined Saudi First Division League club Al-Qadsiah on a free transfer.

 International career

-Youth teams

 On 9 January 2013, Vietto made his international debut for the Argentina national under-20 team against Chile at the year's South American Youth Championship.
 He scored his first goal four days later, but in a 1–2 loss against Paraguay, and finished the tournament with two goals in four games.

 Personal life

 Vietto is the brother of the footballer Federico Vietto.